-In order to obtain tapioca from cassava, the starch must be extracted from the tuber and undergo an artisanal process in which it is boiled and washed, and then dried.
-This procedure is indispensable to completely eliminate the toxins that are naturally found in the food and which are slightly poisonous, such as cyanide.
+To obtain tapioca from cassava, the starch must be extracted from the tuber and undergo an artisanal process in which it is boiled and washed and then dried.
+This procedure is indispensable to eliminate the toxins that are naturally found in the food and which are slightly poisonous, such as cyanide.
 The final product results in dried tapioca that is safe to use and has no added ingredients such as fats, sugars, sodium, or preservatives.

 Tapioca, because it has a neutral flavor, is used both in sweet-tasting preparations, such as pudding, milk desserts, or tapioca pearl tea, and in savory preparations such as soups and sauces, and works very well as a food thickener.
 Being a gluten-free food, it has gained popularity in recent years by being added to products for people with intolerance to this protein.

 In addition to being delicious, tapioca has gained a lot of interest from consumers around the world due to its wide variety of uses and gastronomic applications.
 Some of its nutritional benefits are its contribution of calories, fat, protein, and fiber, and it is a source of micronutrients such as vitamin B, vitamin C, calcium, magnesium, manganese, phosphorus, zinc, iron, and potassium.